 In the first task you must first read a text and listen to a file on the same subject.
 The information you hear in the audio file can refute or sometimes supplement the claim made in the text.
 Do not worry about how to memorize important details.
 Because you can take notes while reading the text and listening to the audio file.

-This article contains important dates, letters, and facts, and is structured in a variety of ways, and can measure your skills well.
+This article contains important dates, letters, and facts, and is written in a variety of structures and can test your skills well.
 Before you look at the TOEFL writing sample , take 20 minutes to write your writing.